nvpro-samples/vk_lod_clusters/README.md

 ## Third Party

-[meshoptimizer](https://github.com/zeux/meshoptimizer) is used for various operations, such as building the cluster lod data structures along with the mesh simplification and re-ordering triangles within clusters to improve triangle strips.
+[meshoptimizer](https://github.com/zeux/meshoptimizer) is used for many operations, such as building the cluster lod data structures along with the mesh simplification and re-ordering triangles within clusters.

 [vulkan_radix_sort](https://github.com/jaesung-cs/vulkan_radix_sort) is used when "Instance Sorting" is activated prior traversal.